KatjaAS/AND1/README.md

 User gets email notification about new products,
 Users can connect to other users,
 Possibility to share on social media,
-Different payment options.
+User can search for products,
+User can search for products based on location,
+User should be able to make reservations,
+User should be able to delete reservations,
+User can see availability of product,
+Overview over your bookings,
+Overview over products you shared.

 Could have:
 User agreement,
 User has to pay,
 Group sharing option,
 Overview over your spendings and incomes,
-Discounts on the 10th use of the app.
+Discounts on the 10th use of the app,
+User can add feedback and reviews.

 Won’t have (for now):
 No international coverage,
 No option for refund,
-No responsibility lies on developers and stakeholder for the damage of shared products.
+No responsibility lies on developers and stakeholder for the damage of shared products, Fingerprint login.